 Less common causes include certain congenital disorders such as

-Spurious erythrocytosis may occur with hemoconcentration (eg, due to burns, diarrhea, or diuretics).
+Spurious erythrocytosis may occur with hemoconcentration (eg, due to burns, diarrhea, or diuretic use).

-In patients who smoke, reversible erythrocytosis results mainly from tissue hypoxia due to elevation of blood carboxyhemoglobin concentration; levels often normalize with smoking cessation.
+In patients who smoke, reversible erythrocytosis results mainly from tissue hypoxia due to elevation of blood carboxyhemoglobin concentration; levels will normalize with smoking cessation.

-Patients with chronic hypoxemia (arterial hemoglobin oxygen concentration < 92%), typically due to lung disease, right-to-left intracardiac shunts, renal transplantation, prolonged exposure to high altitudes, or hypoventilation syndromes, often develop erythrocytosis.
-The primary treatment is to alleviate the underlying condition, but oxygen therapy may help, and phlebotomy may decrease viscosity and alleviate symptoms.
+Patients with chronic hypoxemia (arterial hemoglobin oxygen concentration < 92%), typically due to lung disease, right-to-left intracardiac shunts, renal transplantation, prolonged exposure to high altitudes Altitude Illness Altitude illness is caused by the decreased availability of oxygen at high altitudes.
+Acute mountain sickness (AMS), the mildest form, is characterized by headache plus one or more systemic... read more , or hypoventilation syndromes, often develop erythrocytosis.
+The primary treatment is to alleviate the underlying condition, but oxygen therapy may help, and phlebotomy Phlebotomy Polycythemia vera (PV) is a chronic myeloproliferative neoplasm characterized by an increase in morphologically normal red cells (its hallmark), but also white cells and platelets.
+Ten to 30%... read more may decrease viscosity and alleviate symptoms.
 Because in some cases the elevated hematocrit is physiologic, phlebotomy should be limited to the extent necessary to relieve symptoms (in contrast to polycythemia vera, where the goal is to normalize the hematocrit).

 Tumor-associated erythrocytosis can occur when renal tumors, cysts, hepatomas, cerebellar hemangioblastomas, or uterine leiomyomas secrete erythropoietin.
 Removal of the lesion is curative.